TimNice586/wikipedia-scraper/README.md

 *notebook with all exercises done

-*leaders_scraper.py
+*leaders_scraper.py in src folder
--> activate it by typing : python wikipedia_scraper_env/leaders_scraper.py
+-> activate it by typing : python leaders_scraper.py

-*main.py
--> activate by typing : python main.py
-(it will create a JSON with an added paragraph to the leaders)
+*main.py (create a JSON with an added paragraph to the leaders) -> activate by typing : python main.py

+*